4,500+ YEARS OF MINING HISTORY IN AN AMAZING CAVE SYSTEM

 Picture Mask

-Freeminers have continued to use their skills on behalf of the Crown fighting in the last two world wars and on engineering projects up to the present day.
+Freeminers continue the use of mining skills fighting in Pioneer Corps' during the last two world wars and working on civil engineering projects up to the present day.

 Miner Logo